St. Louis 1 Catholic High School Surabaya: St. Louis 1 Catholic Senior High School (2001–present)

-Formerly, St. Louis 1 divides its learning activities into 2 parts, with morning classes starting at 07:00 AM – 12:30 PM for grade 10 and 12; as well as afternoon classes from 01:00 PM – 06:30 PM for grade 11.
+Formerly, St. Louis 1 divided its learning activities into 2 parts, with morning classes starting at 07:00 AM – 12:30 PM for grade 10 and 12; as well as afternoon classes from 01:00 PM – 06:30 PM for grade 11.
 In 2004, construction began for a new building to accommodate more students, which resulted in the afternoon class ceasing to operate in 2005.

 As the school develops, students achieve many achievements in the academic and non-academic fields at the national and international levels.
 Various improvements to school facilities were carried out so that teaching and learning activities could run comfortably and effectively.
 The school has its own chapel, the St. Mary chapel and its own library, the Thomas Aquino library.
 The school also has its own garden field; physics, biology, chemistry, and technological laboratory; dedicated school information system; as well as a football and basketball court.
 Wi-fi is also available throughout the school.

 According to the Ministry of Education, Culture, Research, and Technology of the Republic of Indonesia, St. Louis 1 Catholic High School currently ranks 2nd nationally and 1st in the Province of East Java.